This is Where Bugs Hide in Each Area of Your Home

 How to Get Rid of Meal Moths:

 Meal moths, often known as pantry moths, love to get into food such as flour, beans and dried fruit.
 They also eat through pet food and even your Christmas ornaments.
 These moths don’t carry disease, so you can eat the food after you pick out the dead bodies and freeze the food for at least four days.
 Or, just pitch it!
-This is how to keep bugs out of your house, use sturdy containers with sealed lids.
+Be sure to use sturdy food storage containers with sealed lids.
 Now that you know how to deal with meal moths, it’s best if you also look out for another common pantry pest known as strawberry root weevils.

 Bugs in the Garage